ifti-khan/ifti-khan-tradeperson-finder/README.md

 * As a user, I want to be able to choose between a registered and unregistered business/person, so that I can look around for the best service and quote.

-* As a user, I want to be able to get in contact with the developer, so that I can add myself or business to this tradesperson platform.
+* As a user, I want to be able to get in contact with the developer, so that I can ask a general question and add myself or business to this tradesperson platform.

 # Wireframes